 One of the most common requests for information over the past year is a measure of the demand for Downtown services, retail, hospitality, etc., throughout the pandemic and as we recover.
-Basically, what everyone wants to know is how has the pandemic affected the population’s desire to visit Downtown Detroit and when will we return to normal.
+Basically, what everyone wants to know is how has the pandemic affected number of visits to Downtown Detroit and when will we return to normal.

-Now that we are more than halfway through 2021, we can begin to answer the first question using data from location intelligence company Placer Labs.
-Placer uses anonymous location data from individual users’ smart phone apps to determine where those smart phones have visited throughout the day.
-While just a sample of the population is used to develop their data, statistical methods are applied to make an accurate estimate of the overall population – similar to how Nielsen Holdings Inc. uses a sample of the population to provide insights & data about what people watch, listen to & buy.
+Now that we are more than halfway through 2021, we can begin to answer the first question using data.
+Anonymous location data from smart phone apps is used to determine where those smart phones have visited throughout the day.
+While just a sample is used to develop these data, statistical methods are applied to make an accurate estimate of the overall population – similar to how Nielsen Holdings Inc. uses a sample of the population to provide insights and data about what people watch on television.

 In 2019, before COVID-19 hit Detroit, there were between approximately 86,000 and 105,000 daily visits to Downtown Detroit.
 This number does not include people that work in Downtown or live in Downtown (those people are included in another bucket of data).